 The University Archives will accept all relevant materials, both physical and digital, as donations and for review for inclusion in the PSU COVID-19 Collection.
 If you mail materials, we will consider them a donation to the Archives.
 However, we will not be back in the archives for some time.
 Your donations will be safe, but we will not acknowledge or process it until the campus is re-opened.
 Please mail to Spinelli Archives, Lamson Learning Commons, MSC 47, 17 High St., Plymouth NH 03264.

 Submissions will not be available to the public immediately.
 They will be made available following review and processing by Spinelli Archives staff.

 The Spinelli Archives reserves the right to reject any submission—or any component of a submission—for any reason.
 Rejected submissions will not be added to the University Archives' collections in any manner.

-If you have any questions about what you would like to submit or about the process, please email Alice Staples at email@example.com
+If you have any questions about what you would like to submit or about the process, please email Alissa Helms at firstname.lastname@example.org.

 "How can we forget that period between Christmas vacation and Easter?
 It was at this time that we were all introduced to the hypodermic needle, because of the scarlet fever epidemic; but even quarantine had its joys.

 Who is it we are indebted to for the marvelous way in which the illnesses have been taken care of?